TalaoDAO/Web3IDPay/use_case_and_implementation_strategies.md

 **Use Case:**

-- Large merchants, financial institutions, or regulated businesses with their own compliance teams.
+- Large merchants, financial institutions, or regulated businesses with internal compliance teams.

 ### **Scenario 2 – Verifier = Vendor (Vendor as Beneficiary Wallet)**